A Green Story

 A Green Story is a 2012 biographical drama film written and directed by Nika Agiashvili.

-Premise
+Plot

 An American businessman, diagnosed with cancer and given a few months to live, reflects on his early life as a Greek immigrant in the 1950s.
 Determined to secure his legacy, he decides to close one final business deal that will immortalize his company's success.